Sonicbasedrop/f1-the-memory-game/README.md

 * All pages will be responsive and the layouts will change dependent on screen size.
 This is to ensure content flow is appealing, images are displayed properly and that the content is not shrunk side by side, so small that it is unreadable.
 The purpose of this is to fulfill user story:

 * All pages will contain a Footer section with time elapsed and amout of moves made by the user.
-The aim of the Footer elements is to fulfill user stories:
+The aim of the Footer elements is to fulfill user stories.

+* How to play the game: you complete the game by matching all driver pairs.
+You do that by clicking on the cards.
+If they match they stay flipped, if they don´t match they will flipp back to the start position were you will see the back of the card.
+The "back face" of the card is the Formula 1 logo.

 ### Design